FrontISTR/FrontISTR_manual/markdown_files/en/docs/analysis/analysis_07.md

 Below, iteration of analysis is called "step loop", and incremental method is called "sub-step loop".

-Incremental control of static analysis could be choose from the following solution.
+Incremental control of static analysis could be chosen from the following solution.

 - Analyze with fixed time increments.
 If convergence fails, the calculation will be stoped immediately.
 - Automatic time increment and cutback.
 Depending on the convergence, change the increment width.
 If the calculation fails, recalculate after decreasing the increment width.